 - The dock can meet the requirements of the Zoning By-law (as noted in the “Shoreline Structures” dropdown).

-If approved, the applicant will be required to enter into a license of occupation agreement with the Township and provide proof of insurance in the amount of $5,000,000 naming the Township of Minden Hills as an additional insured.
+If approved, the applicant will be required to enter into a license of occupation agreement with the Township and provide proof of insurance in the amount of $5,000,000 naming the Corporation of the Township of Minden Hills as an additional insured.

 For Existing Docks